Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 If you hit half of the fairways with your driver, you’re pretty close to PGA Tour players.

-I recommend using all of the tips above and practicing with your favorite club on a regular basis.
-If you could only practice with three clubs I would choose your driver, sand wedge, and putter.
+I recommend using all the tips above and practicing with your favorite club on a regular basis.
+If you could only practice with three clubs, I would choose your driver, sand wedge, and putter.
 These are the most commonly used clubs during the course of any given round.

 On the range, focus on a 40 yard area – let’s say it’s between two flag sticks.
 Most fairways are about 40 yards wide (some more, some less), and focus on hitting a driver between them.
 The more you hone your golf swing on the range, the confidence you will have on the course.